-about_riverNestled along the tranquil San Francisco River in southwest New Mexico, along Highway 180, Glenwood lies on the western edge of one of the largest wilderness area in America — the Gila.
-Glenwood is the perfect place to relax, take in some spectacular scenery, enjoy a great meal, visit unique gift shops, plus meet some friendly locals.
+about_riverNestled along the tranquil San Francisco River in southwest New Mexico, along Highway 180, Glenwood lies on the western edge of one of the largest wilderness areas in America — the Gila Wilderness, which turned 100 in 2024.
+Glenwood is the perfect place to relax, take in some spectacular scenery, enjoy the great outdoors, see some spectacular wildlife, and soak in the local hot springs.
+You can visit the famous Gila trout at the fish hatchery, celebrate dark skies at the Cosmic Campground, attend local events, plus meet some friendly locals.

 Plenty of history here, too.
 Billy the Kid and the Wild Bunch resided in these parts.
 So did the Apaches.
 Visit the old grave site of Cooney — the Calvary officer who started the mining town of Cooney.
 Gernomino was born just to the east of Glenwood on the headwaters of the Gila.